The Tokyo Forgeries Blog

 Eye contact makes an image stand out.
 Some of the most outstanding shots in fashion, sports, portrait, and journalism are centred on eye contact, and street photography is no different.
 Whose eyes connect with who is often overlooked.

-Scene contrast is all the contrast within a given frame.
-Some of it obvious, highlight vs shadow or complimentary color for example.
-While other contrast is well, more complicated.
-Ideas of contrasting elements such as stationary vs an in-motion subject, or the weight of each image element.
-The goal here is not preach a particular style over another but to be aware of multiple concepts in order to create the contrast each image demands.
+Scene contrast refers to all the contrast within a single frame.
+Some is obvious, like highlight versus shadow or complementary colours.
+Others are more complex, involving ideas like stationary versus moving subjects or the visual weight of elements.
+The goal is not to promote one style but to be aware of multiple concepts so you can create the contrast each image needs.

 One Month Off, Any Keepers?